a-urq/ecape-parcel-py/README.md

 `from ecape_parcel.calc import calc_ecape_parcel`

 # How To Use
-This package has been written with the intention of using the same input data that MetPy can handle.
+This package has been written with the intention of using the same input data as MetPy.
 This example script was used as a test during development, utilizing <a href="https://github.com/kylejgillett/sounderpy">Kyle Gillett's SounderPy</a> to get test data.

 ```python
 import sounderpy as spy